 State of the Ward 8 Summit

-On Saturday, October 24th, Councilmember Trayon White Sr. hosted the Virtual State of the Ward 8 Summit with more than 100 Ward 8 residents participating in a Zoom meeting format.
-Due to the pandemic, this was the first time the Councilmember convened the State of the Ward Summit online.
+On Saturday, October 24th, 2020 Councilmember Trayon White Sr. hosted the Virtual State of the Ward 8 Summit with more than 100 Ward 8 residents participating in a Zoom meeting.
+Due to the COVID pandemic, this was the first time the Councilmember convened the State of the Ward Summit online.
 Every year, Councilmember White has brought together more than 100 Ward 8 residents and activists face-to-face to chart out the direction and priorities for the coming legislative year.

 In particular, this year, Councilmember White sought guidance from residents on eight legislative and budget issue areas for the 2021 legislative year.
 Prior to the summit, we worked with CM White’s staff to finalize five potential priorities in each of the 8 areas: